ronaldvdv/LightImage.Interactions/README.md

 ## Quick overview

 This package allows you to simplify interactions in your view models like asking for input, displaying a notification or picking a file.
 It uses dependency injection instead of the ReactiveUI interaction concept.
+This way, interaction handlers can be registered centrally.

 ```cs
 public class Test